wanildopneto/GP2040/lib/BitBang_I2C/README.md

 microcontrollers.
 For example, On the Arduino Uno (ATmega328P), I/O pin 9 is actually I/O Port B, bit 1.
 To use the direct pin method, you would specify the pin number as `0xB1`.
 On the ATtiny85, this is the only pin numbering supported so that the Wire library doesn't get linked in (to save FLASH space).

 This latest version allows you to use this library for both bit-bang I2C or make use of the Wire library indirectly.
 Since each BBI2C object is independent, you can have as many buses as you like operating on any combination of bit-bang and hardware I2C.

-Usage:
+Usage
 -----

 Start by initializing a BBI2C structure with the desired pin numbers for SDA/SCL along with the desired clock frequency.
 The bWire flag tells the library to use hardware I2C when set to true.
 If using the hardware I2C (Wire library), the pin numbers can be set to `0xff` to use the default I2C pins or to specific pins on systems which support multiple I2C buses.
 Frequencies above 400Khz are possible, but not necessarily accurate.
 Luckily I2C devices don't really care about the exact clock frequency, only that the signals are stable within the given periods.

 For Example:

 ```C++
 BBI2C bbi2c;
 bbi2c.bWire = 0; // use bit banging